geokshitij/geokshitij.github.io/README.md

 - **Dec/2022** - Started a PhD journey in Civil, Environmental, and Sustainable Engineering at Arizona State University.
 Grateful for the opportunity to further my research in this field.
 [ASU Profile](https://search.asu.edu/profile/4585448)

 - **July/2021** - Awarded a CDRI research grant of $10,000 for landslide susceptibility mapping in Nepal.
 [Learn more](https://cdri.world/fellowship/cohort/2021-22/project/framework-for-landslide-prone-critical-infrastructure-zoning)

+## I wish someone had told me

+Working with great people is the greatest experience in life.
+If you study the subject you like for 1 hour/day, you will become a national expert within 5 years.
+Hate the crime, but love the criminal.
+Ignorance is not bliss.
+If you can dream it, you can do it.

 ## Connect with Me